michaelhajster/whisper_web_ui/README.md

 - Automatic compression for files larger than 25MB
 - Support for multiple audio formats (mp3, mp4, mpeg, mpga, m4a, wav, webm)
 - Support for video files (mp4, avi, mov, mkv, flv, wmv) with automatic audio extraction
+- **Direct transcription from YouTube URLs** - simply paste a YouTube link and get transcription
 - Transcription using Whisper models through OpenAI, Groq, or Fal API
 - Display of transcription time and results
 - Option to copy transcript to clipboard